 The Counting of the Omer (Wave Sheaf)

 Verse 11 tells us that the day of the Wave Sheaf is on “the day after the Sabbath.”
 It is on this day that we are instructed (verses 14 & 15) to begin counting fifty days, seven complete Sabbaths, until the day after the seventh Sabbath, and then to celebrate the Feast of Weeks.
 The Jewish tradition is to begin counting on the day after the first day of Unleavened Bread, which is considered a “High Sabbath.”
-However, because the term “Sabbath” is noticeably omitted from the description of the days of Unleavened Bread, I believe the count is to begin following the Weekly Sabbath.
-That is my opinion.
+However, because the term “Sabbath” is noticeably omitted from the description of the days of Unleavened Bread, I believe the count is to begin following a Weekly Sabbath.
+Again, that is my opinion.
+The question then becomes, which Weekly Sabbath?
+Scripture does not say; we must rely on tradition.

 Points of disagreement regarding days should never be an occasion for division among believers.
-It is important that we observe these commanded times, and they are to be convocations with other believers.
-Use whatever method is used by the leader of your local congregation as a basis for counting up to the Feast of Weeks so that you can celebrate together.
+It is important that we observe these Appointed Times, and they are to be celebrated with other believers.
+Go with whatever method is used by the leader of your local congregation as a basis for counting up to the Feast of Weeks so that you can celebrate together.

 The Timing of Passover

-A similar question arises regarding when to observe Passover.
+A similar question exists regarding when to observe Passover.
 Because Scripture only says that it is on the fourteenth day of the first month at evening (literally, between the evenings), there are some who observe Passover in the evening that begins this day, and some that observe Passover at the conclusion of the day.
-I think that the answer can be found elsewhere in this chapter.
+For my take on this question, see my post When Is Passover?

 Again, do not divide over this issue.
 Keep each of these celebrations in agreement with other believers around you.